aielte-research/LlamBERT/README.md

 </p>

 ## Project Description
-LlamBERT implements a semi-supervised approach for text classification using BERT-based models.
+LlamBERT implements a hybrid approach approach for text classification that leverages LLMs to annotate a small subset of large, unlabeled databases and uses the results for fine-tuning transformer encoders like BERT and RoBERTa.
+This strategy is evaluated on two diverse datasets: the IMDb review dataset and the UMLS Meta-Thesaurus.
 We use it for efficiently extracting subontologies from the UMLS graph using natural language queries.
-This repository contains the code implementation for the method described in the research paper titled LlamBERT: Leveraging Semi-Supervised Learning for Text Classification.
+This repository implements the method described in the research paper titled LlamBERT: Leveraging Semi-Supervised Learning for Text Classification.

 Method Overview
 Given a large corpus of unlabeled natural language data, LlamBERT follows these steps:

-1. Annotation: Annotate a subset of the corpus using Llama,2 and a natural language prompt.
+1. Annotate a reasonably sized, randomly selected subset of the corpus utilizing Llama 2 and a natural language prompt reflecting the labeling criteria;
-2. Parsing: Parse Llama,2 responses into desired categories.
+2. Parse the Llama 2 responses into the desired categories;
-3. Data Filtering: Discard data not classifiable into specified categories.
+3. Discard any data that fails to classify into any of the specified categories;
-4. Fine-tuning: Perform supervised fine-tuning on a BERT classifier using resulting labels.
+4. Employ the resulting labels to perform supervised fine-tuning on a BERT classifier;
-5. Annotation: Apply the fine-tuned BERT classifier to annotate the original unlabeled corpus.
+5. Apply the fine-tuned BERT classifier to annotate the original unlabeled corpus.

 ### Comparison BERT test accuracies on the IMDb data.